 - People who don’t regularly go to 7-Eleven, or who haven’t gone at all, find out about the one-day deal on social media, and get excited about the free drink.

-- Members of the chain’s loyalty program who visit 7-Eleven on Free Slurpee Day get a digital coupon for a second free Slurpee, redeemable for 30 days after the promotion.
+- Loyal customers who are part of the chain’s membership program and visit 7-Eleven on Free Slurpee Day get a digital coupon for a second free Slurpee, redeemable for 30 days after the promo.

-7-Eleven hopes that it will hook new customers on their Slurpees with this generous deal, and give loyal returning customers a reason to come back.
-And based on how well the promotion’s known, this has been a success.
-They gave out an estimated 9 million free Slurpees during their 2019 promotion.
+7-Eleven hopes that it will hook new customers on their Slurpees with this effective incentive, and give loyal returning customers a reason to come back.
+And based on how well the promotion’s known, this has been a success among the target demographic.
+7-Eleven gave out an estimated 9 million free Slurpees during their 2019 promotion.
 Playing to urgency pays off!

 Tim Hortons’ Roll Up the Rim